-13. If I am a specialist, and a provider who is not enrolled in the Medicaid program refers a Medicaid enrollee to my practice for care, will my claim be denied if the provider does not enroll as an OPR provider and the claim is processed for payment by Medicaid later this year?
+13. If I am a provider who requires an order or referral to provide my services, and a provider who is not enrolled in the Medicaid program orders or refers a Medicaid enrollee to my practice for care, will my claim be denied if the provider does not enroll as an OPR provider and the claim is processed for payment by Medicaid later this year?